DIaLOGIKa-GmbH/kicad-coil-creator/README.md

 Clone the repository to your local machine.
 Add a symbolic link from the addon's `plugins` folder to `<user documents>/KiCad/<version>/plugins/`.
 You can rename the sym-linked `plugin` folder to your liking.

+To enable the debug console, a few environment variables have to be set, [follow the guide in the official documentation on IPC plugins](https://dev-docs.kicad.org/en/apis-and-binding/ipc-api/for-addon-developers/#_debugging).
+Logging to text files is not needed in most cases.

 ## Detailed Usage

 This tool creates PCB coils that can be either directly inserted into the PCB itself, or exported as a footprint.
 The UI can be accessed from within the PCB editor: